Dr Matt Long assesses the legacy and future challenges of the five-tier system of training which the late Frank Horwill MBE advocated.

 The four-seconds rule

-Horwill made the assertion that the pace of an athlete slows by about four seconds a lap for men, or five seconds for women, as the race distance increases typically between 400m and 5km.
+Horwill asserted that an athlete's pace slows by about four seconds a lap for men, or five seconds for women, as the race distance increases typically between 400m and 5km.

 The principle of specificity over 10-14 days